Gursimaran21/NextLeap-Milestone-3-2026/withcgptwebsearchthree.md

 The conversation doesn't restart.

 ChatGPT's current Voice experience already supports switching between Voice and typing, providing a foundation for this interaction.

+#### 8. Multimodal learning

+This is especially important for students.

+Student uploads:

+📄 PDF
+📸 Screenshot
+📝 Question paper

+Then says:

+**"Explain question 4 to me."**

+ChatGPT:

+"Sure.
+Let's look at question 4.
+First, what do you think the answer might be?"

+Now Voice isn't competing with multimodal ChatGPT.

+It's **the conversational layer on top of it.**

+#### 9. End with a learning action

+Don't simply end:

+**"Anything else?"**

+Instead:

+**You've understood the basics.
+What next?**

+🎯 **Take a 5-question quiz**

+🔄 **Explain another example**

+🗣️ **Practice explaining it yourself**

+📚 **Continue this chapter**

+This creates a natural next action.

+#### 10. Create the habit loop

+After several successful sessions:

+Need to learn something
+        ↓
+Open ChatGPT
+        ↓
+"Study with Voice"
+        ↓
+Talk naturally
+        ↓
+Get personalized explanation
+        ↓
+Practice
+        ↓
+Feel progress
+        ↓
+Return next time